 What to look for ... quality takes the cake on this one.
 ALA can be found in capsule and tablet forms, and either will do a wonderful job.
 Multi-antioxidant formulas have become quite popular, due to the fact that ALA has the unique ability to recycle and boost the activity of other antioxidants.
 Regardless of which route you go, look for a formula that contains at least 100 mg of pure Alpha Lipoic Acid from a respected manufacturer.

 How to take it ... unlike some supplements that are only effective when taken at specific times, ALA can be consumed at any time of the day, with or without food.
 For training purposes, many have found success in taking 100-200 mg an hour before physical activity.

 Side effects ...
 ALA is one safe supplement, and your body will begin thanking you immediately.
 Some users have reported mild upset stomachs and skin rash, but the occurrences are extremely rare.
 Diabetics may need to adjust their insulin and medications before supplementing with ALA, and should consult their physicians beforehand.

 Health Disclaimer.
-Copyright ©2006-2019.
+Copyright ©2006-2021.
+First published April 2005, last updated June 2021.
 Content provided by NOW Foods.
 Published with permission.
 Jayson Kroner is a health and fitness journalist, a certified sports nutritionist, and co-author of the book "7-Syndrome Healing."